HOW CAN I REDUCE MY RISK OF BEING SEXUALLY ASSAULTED?

 - Remember: "No" means "No." If you do not want to be intimate with another person, tell him or her clearly.
 Use a confident voice and body posture.

-- Match your body language to your words - don't laugh and smile while saying "No."
+- Match your body language to your words - while you may be uncomfortable and feel inclined to do so, don't laugh and smile while saying "No."

 - Watch out for warning signs or "red flags" from your partner in intimate situations.